Protection From Abuse Orders

 What happens if the abuser violates the court order?

 If the abuser violates the PFA order, call the police to report the violation.
 You must then file an Indirect Criminal Contempt Complaint and a warrant may be issued for the abusers arrest.
 A contempt hearing will be scheduled before a Judge.
-If the Judge decides that the PFA order was violated, the abuser can be put in jail for up to 6 months and/or fined up to $1000, or the judge may issue such other order he/she may deem necessary.
+If the Judge decides that the PFA order was violated, the abuser can be put in jail for up to 6 months and/or fined up to $1000, or the judge may issue such other order they may deem necessary.

 If the abuser is sentenced to jail, make sure the prison knows how to contact you so that they can inform you before the abuser is released.